If your dog is on the path to becoming a Canine Good Citizen, this class will provide additional practice before taking the test.

 Good Manners or an equivalent introductory training class (such as puppy kindergarten, adolescent puppy, etc.) is needed before registering for Canine Good Citizen.

 This class is $150.00.
 Fees for classes are subject to change and are non-refundable.
+For more information about our refund policy, visit our Training Class FAQ page.

 Is your dog reactive or aggressive to humans or other dogs?